 US election: When is the presidential election between Donald Trump and Kamala Harris and how can I watch it?

-In one of the most talked about elections in decades, Vice-President Kamala Harris and former president Donald Trump will go head to head in the polls in the US on Tuesday, November 5.
+Vice-President Kamala Harris and former president Donald Trump are going head to head in the polls in the US on Tuesday, November 5.

 Sign up to The Nightly's newsletters.